30 June 2024

 Foreign runners

-Though El Condor Pasa was indeed trained in the Land of the Rising Sun, he was in fact bred in Kentucky at Kihachiro Watanabe stables.
+Though El Condor Pasa was indeed trained in the Land of the Rising Sun, he was, in fact, bred in Kentucky at Kihachiro Watanabe stables.
 Technically speaking, therefore, no Asian runner has yet bagged the Grand Prix de Saint-Cloud.
 A horse from Oceania, however, Strawberry Road, bred in Australia and trained in France, won the race in 1985.

 Sires